 Every student has a three-person research committee.
 The committee consists of the above members: supervisor, second supervisor and Research Tutor.
 In cases where the Research Tutor and supervisor are one and the same person, the Head of Department will normally act as the third member of the committee.
 The Research Tutor monitors the progress of every student and signs the Upgrade Form at the end of the MPhil year.
 In cases where a student has concerns about the upgrading viva, they (or their supervisor) can request that the Research Tutor be present as an ‘external’ during the exam process.

 The Associate Dean for Research

-The Associate Dean for Research (ADR), Dr Mandy Sadan, together with the Faculty Research Committee, has responsibility for overseeing all aspects of research student training.
+The Associate Dean for Research (ADR), Dr Erica Hunter, together with the Faculty Research Committee, has responsibility for overseeing all aspects of research student training.
 The ADR oversees the progression of all students through to graduation.
 If arising problems related to supervision or training cannot be resolved with your supervisor, you are advised to speak to the Research Tutor and/or Head of Department.
 If you are still not satisfied or need further advice, you should speak to the ADR regarding regulations and procedures.

 In general - It is important that you keep your supervisor and the Research Tutor aware of problems which may be leading to repeated absences, difficulty completing coursework or other issues affecting your studies.
 Please provide documentation in the form of medical certificates, letters of explanation, etc. where applicable.

 If after reading this handbook you are still in doubt as to the right person to see about academic or personal matters, ask in the Faculty Office.
-There is a list of Department Staff and their roles alongside the staff photographs posted in the fifth floor corridor.
+There is a list of Department Staff and their roles alongside the staff photographs posted in the